jrieke/streamlit-profiler/README.md

 **Runtime profiler for Streamlit, powered by [pyinstrument](https://github.com/joerick/pyinstrument).**

-streamlit-profiler is a [Streamlit component](https://streamlit.io/components) that helps you find out which parts of your code are slow.
-It profiles code via [pyinstrument](https://github.com/joerick/pyinstrument) and shows the results right within your Streamlit app.
+streamlit-profiler is a [Streamlit component](https://streamlit.io/components) that helps you find out which parts of your app are slow.
+It profiles the code via [pyinstrument](https://github.com/joerick/pyinstrument) and shows the results right within your Streamlit app.